List of American football teams in the United Kingdom: BAFA National Leagues

 The BAFA National Leagues (BAFANL) was formed in 2010 by the BAFA in response to the British American Football League's decision to split from the governing body.

 The senior league's membership comprises 68 teams based in towns ranging from Newquay in the south of England to Aberdeen in Scotland.
 The league is split into two regional conferences; the Southern Football Conference (SFC) and the Northern Football Conference (NFC).
 The teams within each conference are spread across three tiers with promotion and relegation between each level.
 The bottom two tiers are further divided into regional conferences.
 The top-ranking teams in each division compete in playoffs culminating in divisional finals—the championship game contested by the top Premier Division teams is known as the BritBowl.
 The 2017 champions are the Tamworth Phoenix, who defeated the London Blitz 34–28 in the final held at the Sixways Stadium.

 In addition to adult contact football, the BAFA runs youth, junior and women's contact football, and also flag football across all age ranges.
 A number of the teams within the league operate teams across two or more of these competitions.
 The British American Football Association defines the age ranges used within the league as follows:

 Northern Ireland

-Northern Irish teams compete in an amateur island-wide regional competition in Ireland, organised by the Irish American Football League (IAFL).
-Teams from Northern Ireland compete in the Northern Division of the IAFL.
-The teams, along with other amateur teams in Northern Ireland and throughout the rest of Ireland, also compete in competitions such as the Shamrock Bowl.
+Northern Irish teams compete in an amateur island-wide regional competition in Ireland, organised by American Football Ireland (AFI).
+Teams from Northern Ireland compete in both the Premier Division and Division 1 AFI competitions, as well as other competitions such as flag football and youth leagues.

-Currently neither of the two universities of Northern Ireland compete in either the British Universities or the IAFL College Bowl.
+As of 2025, Northern Irish teams include the Premier Division teams Belfast Trojans, Belfast Knights, and Craigavon Cowboys, as well as Division 1 teams Causeway Giants, County Antrim Stags, and Northwest Vipers.
+While some AFI teams from the Republic of Ireland are affiliated with universities, none of the teams in Northern Ireland have university affiliation.

+Northern Irish teams have been successful in AFI competitions on numerous occasions, with top level Shamrock Bowl titles won by the Trojans (6 titles), Cowboys (3 titles), and Knights (3 titles).